Benjamin Ulibarri Jr., of Cottonwood Heights, Utah passed away on August 29, 2020 after a short illness.

 One of the most challenging times in his life was experiencing the unexpected loss of his son Rich; he was absolutely heartbroken.
 It brings us great joy imagining their reunion.

 Ben was predeceased by his parents, brothers Horace and Julian, sister Sylbie, and son Rich.
 He is survived by his wife Jeri, brothers Oliver (Lucy), Gilbert (Evelyn), Charles (Bella), and George (Vickie), sisters Susie, (Robert) and Lora (Sean), sister in law Bethanne, sons Jeff (Karen), Rocky (Diana), daughter in law Marylynn, daughters Patty and Marnie (Peter), 13 grandchildren, 10 great grandchildren, ex-wife Connie, and many treasured nieces and nephews.

 The family would like to extend a special thank you to the medical staff at Lone Peak and St. Mark’s hospitals and to Dr. Philip Roberts for taking such great care of Ben.
 In lieu of flowers, donations may be made to the Rescue Mission of Salt Lake in Ben’s honor.
 A celebration of life will be held at a later date.

-To send flowers to the family or plant a tree in memory of Benjamin Ulibarri Jr., please visit our floral store.
+To send flowers to Benjamin's family, please visit our floral store.